Abhi1226L/Quote-Generator/README.md

 ## What I learned

- I learnt using of CSS properties like background-size,position and using Math property that is random for generating array number in javascript while the button is clicked
+ I learned how to use CSS properties such as `background-size` and `background-position`, and how to use the JavaScript `Math.random` method for generating array numbers when a button is clicked.

  ## Author